spookysalsa/medermade.github.io/week-2/7-chrome-devtools/README.md

 - Make the static div go to the bottom and have an absolute positiion (no matter what, it should always be at the bottom of the page - but not in the browser window) Make the footer 100% the width of the screen
 - Make the absolute div a header at the top of the page with a fixed position so it's always at the top of the browser window.
 Make the width 95% of the entire screen and centered
 - Move the relative div position to the right so it's like a right sidebar.
-- Make a configuration that plays with margin, border, and padding.
-See if you can find a quick way to explain that to yourself.
+- Design your own configuration that uses margin, border, and padding.
+Explain the differences and how to use each to yourself.
-- Make a configuration that uses block and inline-block to see what the differences are
+- Make a configuration that uses block and inline-block to see what the differences are.

 Upload each of your images into the week-2 [imgs](../imgs) directory and display them inline.